 6. Is online tuition as effective as in-person?

 Effectiveness varies.
 Online sessions can be convenient and engaging if the format suits your child’s attention span.
-But for some, the personal connection of in-person help can make a real difference.
+But for some learners, the personal connection of in-person help makes a real difference.